bing1980/Pro-Git/Chapter 6 - GitHub.md

 Instead of using email to communicate and review changes, teams use GitHub’s web based tools.
 ### Advanced Pull Requests
 #### Pull Requests as Patches
+It’s important to understand that many projects don’t really think of Pull Requests as queues of perfect patches that should apply cleanly in order, as most mailing list-based projects think of **patch series contributions**.
+For instance, if you go back and look again at Pull Request final, you’ll notice that the contributor did not rebase his commit and send another Pull Request.
+Instead they added new commits and pushed them to the existing branch.
+This way if you go back and look at this Pull Request in the future, you can easily find all of the context of why decisions were made.